BPS-Circular-API/docs-page/docs/python-package/circularcheckergroup.md

 # The `CircularCheckerGroup` Class

 The `CircularCheckerGroup` class is a really simple class which aims to let you check for new circulars in multiple categories at once.
-It is a subclass of the `CircularChecker` class, and inherits all of its methods and attributes.

 ## Usage